Released: October 01, 2013

 Recently, our colleagues at the National Consumers League (NCL) issued a report on airline fees.
-NCL’s new report, “$tuff Happens: Airlines Benefit Handsomely From the Unexpected…and Consumers’ Fears About It,” examines rising airline fees and calls for a series of reforms to make the travel industry friendlier to consumers.
+NCL’s new report, “Air travel insurance big bucks, little protection” examines rising airline fees and calls for a series of reforms to make the travel industry friendlier to consumers.

 As a hedge against rising cancellation/change fees and prohibitively expensive refundable tickets, it is logical for consumers to look to travel insurance.
 Unfortunately, NCL found that travel insurance policies contain significant limitations and exclusions hidden in the fine print.

 Kate Hanni’s non-profit site FlyersRights.org offers opportunities to sign petitions and send emails and letters about pending passenger protections and other airline-related legislation.
 The organization also operates the FlyersRights.org hotline at 877-FLYERS6 (877-359-3776).

 To file a complaint about an airline, contact the U.S. Department of Transportation (DOT):

 Aviation Consumer Protection Division, C-75 U.S. DOT 1200 New Jersey Ave, SE, Washington, DC 20590 202-366-2220